christophgil/ZIPsFS/INSTALL_FreeBSD.md

 ## TroubleShooting

+## Testing fuse-zip

-Check whether it is possible to mount a zip file with fuse-zip as root and as a normal user.
+We check whether it is possible to mount a zip file with fuse-zip as root and as a normal user.

-_SNIPPET_fuse-zip
+It will be mounted on ~/mnt/zip.
+The content of the zip-file will be accessible from this mount point.

+    mkdir -p ~/mnt/zip ~/test &&  zip -j ~/test/test.zip /etc/os-release &&  fuse-zip ~/test/test.zip ~/mnt/zip

+The zip file is mounted here:

+    ls ~/mnt/zip